-Durable Power of Attorney for Healthcare:
+Durable Power of Attorney for Healthcare (DPOA-HC):

-FACT: In a Durable Power of Attorney for Healthcare, you name another person to make treatment decisions for you if you cannot make them yourself.
-For example, you might name your spouse to make decisions if you cannot communicate your wishes.
-As previously noted, you can also do this in a Living Will, but there are differences.
-In a Durable Power of Attorney for Healthcare, you name a decision maker without listing your specific treatment wishes, as is done in a Living Will.
-Unlike a Living Will a Durable Power of Attorney for Healthcare is effective when you can't make or communicate your wishes even if you do not have an end-stage medical condition or are permanently unconscious.
-It is more flexible than a Living Will.
+FACT: In a Durable Power of Attorney for Healthcare, you name another person, preferably more than one, to make treatment decisions for you if you cannot make them yourself.
+For example, you might name your spouse or child to make decisions if you cannot communicate your wishes.
+DPOA-HCs should be people you trust to make treatment decisions for you if you cannot.

+You can name a DPOA-HC within in a Living Will document.
+DPOA-HCs can be named in a separate document, too.
+With a Durable Power of Attorney for Healthcare, you name a decision maker(s).
+A Durable Power of Attorney for Healthcare is effective when you can't make or communicate your wishes even if you do not have an end-stage medical condition or are permanently unconscious.
+Two medical providers must agree you are unable to communicate before the DPOA-HC is legally able to speak for you.

-FACT: Your Durable Power of Attorney for Healthcare must be signed by you (or someone you ask to act on your behalf) and two other adults.
+FACT: Your Durable Power of Attorney for Healthcare must be appointed by you.
+To be legal, these names are placed in a document, signed and dated by you, then witnessed by two other adults who are not the health care agents or DPOA-HC.

-FACT: It is recommended that Wills and Financial Powers of Attorney be drafted by an attorney because hospital staff cannot assist with these documents.

-FACT: Be sure to name someone who knows your wishes and whom you trust to follow them.
+FACT: Creating a living will and choosing a DPOA-HC does not require an attorney or notary to be legal in Pennsylvania.
+Creating these documents can be done for free.
+You may choose to use an attorney but it is not necessary to be legal.

+FACT: In Pennsylvania, advance directives are legal as long as the document is properly signed, dated and witnessed.
+Many good tools are available and free of charge.

-Information provided by TEETER, TEETER & TEETER and Wellspan Health
+Information provided by TEETER, TEETER & TEETER and WellSpan Health